 Slack Key Guitar – Hawaii’s Musical Heritage

 Slack key guitar is a secret music of Hawaii.
 For over a hundred years it developed on Hawaii’s ranches and in private homes, but was not shared with visiting tourists.
-Since the 1970s, slack key guitar music has come out of hiding and is now recognized as an authentic and traditional Hawaiian art form.
+Since the 1970s, slack key guitar music has come out of hiding.
+Many now recognize it as an authentic and traditional Hawaiian art form.

 The best way to introduce slack key guitar is with an example.
-Just a half mile from Honokeana Cove, a ten minute walk, is a weekly slack key guitar show at Napili Kai Resort.
+And just a half mile from Honokeana Cove, a ten minute walk, is a weekly slack key guitar show at Napili Kai Resort.

 Here’s a video from that show that features three masters of slack key guitar: George Kahumoku Jr., Garrett Probst and Peter deAquino.
-You don’t have to listen to the entire five minutes to notice several features of the slack key guitar tradition:
+Furthermore, you don’t have to listen to the entire five minutes to notice several features of the slack key guitar tradition.

 – Modulation to a different key before the concluding verses.

 Note: The photos in this article depict slack key guitar masters who are currently active as performers.
-If you click on one of those photos, it will take you to a video performance by that artist or artists.
+Moreover, if you click one of those photos, it will take you to a video performance by that artist or artists.
 Enjoy!